 Leiden University Libraries (UBL) owns over 5 million paper materials.
 Loanable items can be delivered and returned at the UBL library location of your choice.

 Request, or fetch from the shelf?

-A large part of the libraries' book and journal collections is kept in closed stacks.
-To be able to borrow these materials, the items need to be requested using the Catalogue.
+A major part of the UBL book and journal collections is kept in closed stacks.
+To be able to borrow these materials, the items need to be requested using the catalogue.

 By using our services you agree to the terms and conditions outlined in the UBL circulation policy.